department-of-veterans-affairs/vets-website/content/pages/faq.md

                             <a href="https://www.uscis.gov/i-9-central/acceptable-documents/list-documents/form-i-9-acceptable-documents" class="login-required">See what other documents are accepted</a>.</li>
                           <li>Make sure the office staff have your current address on file</li>
                         </ul>
                         <p>Once your <strong>DS Logon</strong> request is completed, you'll receive a <strong>DS Logon</strong> activation letter by mail in 7-12 business days.
-You'll then use the information from the letter to activate your account on the DS Logon self-service website.</p>
+You'll then use the information from the letter to activate your account on the <strong>DS Logon</strong> self-service website.</p>
                         <p><a href="/facilities/">Find a VA regional office near you</a>.</p>
                         <p><a href="https://myaccess.dmdc.osd.mil/identitymanagement/consent?continueToUrl=%2Fidentitymanagement%2Fauthenticate.do%3Fexecution%3De4s1">Visit the DS Logon self-service website</a>.
                         <h4>Verifying your identity in person if you're a VA patient</h4>
-                        <p>If you're a VA patient, you can verify your identity at your loca VA health care facility as part of the process of getting a premium <strong>My Health<em>e</em>Vet</strong> account.
+                        <p>If you're a VA patient, you can verify your identity at your local VA health care facility as part of the process of getting a premium <strong>My Health<em>e</em>Vet</strong> account.
 You can then use this account to sign in to Vets.gov without having to verify your identity online.</p>
-                        <p><strong>You'll need to bring:</strong>
+                        <p><strong>You'll need to bring:</strong></p>
                         <ul>
                           <li><strong>Your VA Release of Information (VA Form 10-5345a-MHV).</strong> You can download a copy of the form now, call ahead to ask the staff to mail you a form, or ask for a form when you get there.<br/>
                            <a href="https://www.va.gov/vaforms/medical/pdf/vha-10-5345a-MHV-fill.pdf">Download VA Form 10-5345a-MHV</a>.</li>